Travel insurance prices

 If you injure someone, or damage their personal property, they could make a claim for compensation against you.
 It’s therefore a good idea to choose an insurer who is willing to provide you with personal liability cover of at least up to £1 million.

 Cancellation is one of the most important basic costs that your travel insurance can protect you against.
 This pays up to the amount specified on your policy if you need to cancel or curtail (cut short) your holiday.
-Usually this only covers costs that you can’t recover or get refunded from your holiday supplier: depending on your policy, your insurer may pay for some of the costs if you need to cancel or cut short your holiday for a specific personal reason; for example, a serious illness or redundancy, or if your flight is delayed for longer than 24 hours.
+Usually this only covers costs that you can’t recover or get refunded from your holiday supplier.
+Cancellation cover can range from £250 to £10,000, so it’s important to check that your chosen policy covers the cost of your trip.
+Money saving websites generally recommend about £3,000 for cancellation cover, but this will depend on the price of your holiday, per person.

 Legal expenses cover protects you if you have to initiate legal proceedings against someone while you’re abroad – if you have to claim compensation or damages, for example.
 This will usually include the cost of hiring a lawyer, but will only be activated where we believe there’s a reasonable chance of success..

-If you have to stay in hospital while abroad and you have purchased hospital benefit cover, you may be eligible to receive a fixed payment for each set period of time (usually 24 hours) that you have to spend in hospital, up to a maximum amount depending on your policy.
-It’s designed to cover additional costs that aren’t covered by your medical expenses policy – food and drink, for example.
-Note that this part of the insurance typically doesn’t cover you if your trip is in your home area, i.e. England, Scotland, Wales, Northern Ireland and the Isle of Man (or your final country on a one-way trip).
-Experts recommend looking for a policy that will pay at least £15 for each set period – enough to cover you for basic daily expenses – and to ensure your insurer will cover you for longer than a day in hospital at least.
+If you have to stay in hospital while abroad and your policy includes hospital benefit cover, you may be eligible to receive a fixed payment for each set period of time (usually 24 hours) that you have to spend in hospital, up to a maximum amount depending on your policy.
+It’s designed to cover additional costs that aren’t covered by the medical expenses part of your policy – food and drink, for example.

-If you’re planning to leave your pet in a cattery or kennel, and you want to get protection in case your flight is delayed on the return journey and you can’t pick up your pet in time, then pet care cover can provide a daily benefit payment to cover the extended cost of the pet’s stay.
+If you’re planning to leave your pet in a cattery or kennel, you’ll want to get protection in case your flight is delayed on the return journey.
+If you can’t pick up your pet in time, pet care cover can provide a daily benefit payment to cover the extended cost of the pet’s stay.
 This is usually per 24 hours.
-Naturally this isn’t important if you don’t have a pet, but if you do, it’s good to have cover if you can’t pick up your animal at the pre-arranged time.

 If your hotel or accommodation is unreachable as a result of fire, flood, storm, explosion, avalanche or an outbreak of infectious disease, this cover will protect you up to an amount specified by your policy.
 Your policy should be enough to cover the substantial cost of your accommodation.